AIVAFinance/HyperLiquidSpotPerpArb/README.md

 For more info, please visit [Aiva Finance](https://aivafinance.gitbook.io/aivafinance-docs/)

 # ⚠️ Disclaimer
-**Please note that we are NOT responsible for any loss of funds, damages, or other libailities resulting from the use of this software or any associated services.<br> This tool is provided for educational purposes only and should not be used as financial advice.
+**Please note that we are NOT responsible for any loss of funds, damages, or other libailities resulting from the use of this software or any associated services.This tool is provided for educational purposes only and should not be used as financial advice.
 It is still in expiremental phase so use it at your own risk.**

 # SpotPerpArb